Author's Note: This is my very first fic that contains femmeslash. Who would've ever thought that it would be for a Nickelodeon show? Oh, the irony…

 They kiss again, and this time, there's an unspoken promise of passion between them.

-On Monday, Tori wears a high-neck shirt to school, to cover up the dark hickey that's formed between her collarbones.
+The next day at school, Tori wears a scarf around her neck, to cover up the dark hickey that's formed between her collarbones.

 Eventually, in the frost of winter, Jade returns to the hospital to undergo more (pointless) treatments.